simplytunde/volt/doc/init.md

 The configuration file, PID directory (if applicable) and data directory should all be owned by the phore user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the phore user and group.
-Access to phore-cli and other phored rpc clients can then be controlled by group membership.
+Access to volt-cli and other phored rpc clients can then be controlled by group membership.

 4. Installing Service Configuration